Dreycey/testingTOOLS/kraken1_markdown.md

 <pre><code> kraken-build --shrink 10000 --db kraken1_DB --new-db minikraken
 </code></pre>
 <p>NOTE: <em>The</em> <strong>" --shrink"</strong> <em>switch give the number of kmers that will be added to the database</em></p>
+<h2 id="parameters-that-can-be-used">Parameters that can be used:</h2>
+<pre><code>Options:
+--db NAME Name for Kraken DB
+(default: none)
+--threads NUM Number of threads (default: 1) --fasta-input Input is FASTA format
+--fastq-input Input is FASTQ format
+--gzip-compressed Input is gzip compressed --bzip2-compressed  Input is bzip2 compressed
+--quick Quick operation (use first hit or hits) --min-hits NUM  In quick op., number of hits req'd for classification
+NOTE: this is ignored if --quick is not specified --unclassified-out FILENAME
+Print unclassified sequences to filename --classified-out FILENAME
+Print classified sequences to filename
+--output FILENAME Print output to filename (default: stdout); "-" will suppress normal output
+--only-classified-output
+Print no Kraken output for unclassified sequences --preload Loads DB into memory before classification --paired  The two filenames provided are paired-end reads --check-names Ensure each pair of reads have names that agree with each other; ignored if --paired is not specified --help  Print this message
+--version Print version information
+</code></pre>